Conditions Tyrosinemia, Type III

 - Seizures (Epilepsy)

-These signs may occur when your baby eats foods that his or her body cannot break down.
+These signs may occur when your baby eats foods that their body cannot break down.
 They can be triggered by long periods of time without eating, illnesses, and infections.

 If your baby shows any of these signs, be sure to contact your baby’s doctor immediately.